upenn/BIT/README.md

 ## BIT

-The official repository of the Neurodevelopment and Psychosis Section Bioinformatics and IT team.
+The official Neurodevelopment and Psychosis Section Bioinformatics and IT team repository.

 ## BIT Wiki